markjprice/cs12dotnet8/docs/sql-server/README.md

 When you work with SQL Server it can be useful to know that as well as a **user database** like `Northwind`, there are **system databases** like `master`.
 Never delete a system database!
 A fresh SQL Server installation will have four system databases created, as shown in the following list:

 - `master`: This system database contains meta data about all the other databases.
 Avoid adding your own objects to this database.
-- `msdb`: This system database contains.
 - `model`: This system database is a template for new user databases.
 If you add objects to the `model` and then create a new database, it will have all the same objects in it.
+- `msdb`: This system database contains data used by **SQL Server Agent** for jobs and alerts.
 - `tempdb`: This system database is reset automatically on restart.
 You can create objects in it knowing they will disappear eventually.

+> **More Information**: You can learn more about system databases at the following link: https://learn.microsoft.com/en-us/sql/relational-databases/databases/system-databases.

 # SQL Server objects

 Objects in SQL Server have up to four parts to their unique address: `<server>.<database>.<schema>.<object>`.
 Like a folder structure, how much of this address is needed to identify an object depends on context.
 If you are in a database, then you only need `<schema>.<object>`.

 - `<server>`: The name or IP address including port number of the computer server.
 Use `.` or `localhost` or `127.0.0.1` for the local computer.
 Use a remote computer's network name or address.
 Azure SQL Edge will be listening on port `1433` using TCP by default, so to connect to it in Docker on your local computer would be `tcp:127.0.0.1,1433`.
-- `<database`: The name of a database.
+- `<database>`: The name of a database.
 For example, a system database like `master` or `tempdb`, or a user database like `Northwind`.
-- `<schema`: The name of a schema.
+- `<schema>`: The name of a schema.
 Historically, this used to be the name of a user who owns a set of objects.
 The default user was named `dbo` meaning **database owner**.
 But Microsoft changed the definition to schema and kept that legacy name.
 If you do not specify a schema when you create a new object in a database then it will put it in the `dbo` schema by default.
-You can define your own schemas with whatever name you want.
-They are a bit like a namespace in C#.
+You can define your own schemas with whatever name you want so they are a bit like a namespace in C#.
 - `<object>`: The name of an object.
 For example, the `Customers` table or the `GetExpensiveProducts` stored procedure.
 Database tools group objects by type but they are not identified by type in their address.
 Therefore you cannot have a table and stored procedure or any other object with the same name.

+> **More Information**: You can learn more about database identifiers at the following link: https://learn.microsoft.com/en-us/sql/relational-databases/databases/database-identifiers.